 Aromatically, I love the rich, woody aroma of Atlas Cedarwood Essential Oil.
 It is a base note that can help hold an otherwise flighty blend together well.
 Atlas Cedarwood Essential Oil is said to act as an aphrodisiac.
 It also complements masculine blends.

 Though I enjoy blending and diffusing Atlas Cedarwood Oil throughout all four seasons, it's especially nice during the Fall and Winter months.

 Emotionally, I find Atlas Cedarwood Essential Oil to be grounding and calming, and it is said to help combat negativity.
-Atlas Cedarwood is an oil that I reach for at times when I'm faced with chaos or conflict and want a grounding oil for use during meditation or reflecting on the situation.
+Atlas Cedarwood is an oil that I used to reach for at times when I'm faced with chaos or conflict and want a grounding oil for use during meditation or reflecting on the situation.

 Additional uses for Atlas Cedarwood Essential Oil are noted below.

 Common Method of Extraction